Rebekah Brooks: The Sun

 In January 2003, she returned to The Sun, replacing her former boss David Yelland, to become its first female editor.
 On Brooks's first day as editor, the Page 3 girl was Rebekah Parmar-Teasdale – the caption to the picture was "Rebekah from Wapping".
 Soon after becoming editor, Brooks ran the headline "Bonkers Bruno Locked Up" concerning the mental health problems of former heavyweight boxing champion Frank Bruno.
 The next day The Sun ran a 600-word reply from the head of the mental health charity SANE and since then has adopted a style guide on covering mental health stories prepared by the same charity.
 Brooks and her husband spent a day with the head of SANE and made donations to the charity.

 On her appointment as editor of The Sun, she said, "It's the best job in newspapers."
 It was said of her by David Yelland, a former editor of The Sun, "She's good at schmoozing showbusiness people.
 She can turn people over and have dinner with them the next day".

 During a March 2003 appearance before the House of Commons Select committee on Culture, Media and Sport as part of an inquiry into privacy issues, Brooks stated that her newspaper had paid police for information.
 Alison Clark, the director of corporate affairs at News International, later stated, "It is not company practice to pay police for information."

 Brooks has been chairman of the organisation Women in Journalism and has served as a judge for the "Guardian Student Media Awards" in November 2003 and the tenth annual Police Bravery Awards in July 2005, the latter sponsored by The Sun.

 News International

 In June 2009, it was announced that she would leave The Sun in September 2009, to become chief executive of the newspaper's parent company, News International.
 Dominic Mohan was named her successor as editor of The Sun.

-Brooks received £10.8m for leaving News International.